 In this case, I’ve attached my TV box to one of my USB 3.0 ports.

 All you need to look for is the Connect Success message.
 Once you see it, we can move on to the next step.

 Import the Firmware Image File

-> Earlier, you downloaded the new firmware file and saved it to your PC.
-Now it’s time to import that into the Amlogic USB Burning Tool so it can transfer it to your Android TV box.
+Earlier, you downloaded the new firmware file and saved it to your PC.
+Now it’s time to import that into the Amlogic USB Burning Tool so it can transfer to your Android TV box.

-> Click on Import Image.
+Click on Import Image.

 Once you do, a file menu dialog box will open.
 Navigate to the directory where you saved your new image file.